 You are not on your own

 Your local Borough Councillor has the right to address the planning committee for 4 minutes.
-They are known to the Councillors sitting on the Planning Committee and sometimes bring credibility to an issue which otherwise is hard to explain.
+They are known to the Councillors sitting on the Planning Committee and sometimes bring credibility to an issue which is otherwise is hard to explain.

 The planning committee will allow one resident the opportunity to address the planning committee for 3 minutes.
 It is important that you have objected and then apply to speak before the meeting as indicated in the letter you will receive advising you of the date of the planning committee.
 Whilst only one resident can speak, if it is obvious that a large number of people support that resident, naturally the planning committee will understand that you are not just a lone objector.
 Any number of people can attend a planning committee meeting to watch but it is very important that they are polite.
 Intimidating the planning committee members is only likely to make them react against you.